Logotipo

 Is There a Psychological Benefit to Perfect Credit?

-Absolutely, and this might be the real reason to chase 850.
-There’s something deeply satisfying about maxing out a score that most people struggle to reach 700 on.
+There is a genuine psychological benefit to perfect credit.
+There’s something satisfying about maxing out a score that most people struggle to reach 700 on.

 The confidence boost affects other financial decisions.
-I negotiate more aggressively with lenders because I know I’m their ideal customer.
-I’m not afraid to walk away from bad deals because I know I’ll get approved elsewhere.
+Borrowers with 850 can negotiate more aggressively with lenders, knowing they are the ideal customer and can walk away from bad deals without fear of being denied elsewhere.

-However, the flip side is that it can become an unhealthy obsession.
-I found myself making suboptimal financial decisions to preserve my score, which defeats the purpose of having good credit in the first place.
+However, this psychological benefit has a flip side: it can become an unhealthy obsession.
+Making suboptimal financial decisions to preserve a score defeats the purpose of having good credit in the first place.

 What Mistakes Almost Kept Me from 850?